 Travis Lett loves Venice, but he doesn’t want to speak to me about how the iconic Los Angeles neighborhood has changed.
-“I want to be careful talking about what it’s become, because I’m certainly part of it,” says the chef and co-owner of Gjelina, Gjusta, and Gjelina Take Away as we stand at the mouth of an industrial bread oven.
+“I want to be careful talking about what it’s become, because I’m certainly part of it,” says the chef and co-owner of Gjelina, Gjusta, and Gjelina Take Away.

 I’m trying to get Lett to talk about gentrification, but I think we’re both aware that if you’re talking about gentrification, and you’re standing in an artisanal bakery, you’re probably part of the problem.
 The tenants of the artists’ studios a few doors down are facing eviction to make way for a new office building.
 Local Venice paper Beachhead lays the blame at Lett’s door, likening his business to “a greedy virus” infesting the neighborhood.